FluidTYPO3/flux/README.md

 mentioned here, is that it provides alternatives to TypoScript-based content- and menu-rendering instructions, allowing you to instead use Fluid.

-Given that particularly menu rendering setup in TypoScript is notoriously difficult (due to a very old structure which has basically never changed), beginners may prefer to use a special XHTML tag and either a few CSS class properties, or a custom loop to output links.
+Given that in particular menu rendering setup in TypoScript is notoriously difficult (due to a very old structure which has basically never changed), beginners may prefer to use a special XHTML tag and either a few CSS class properties, or a custom loop to output menu items and their links.

 Flux form API